Medical Respite Centre

 Life Skills and Well-Being at StayWitch’s

-LotteryWest has generously sponsored a Life Skills and Well-being program within StayWitch’s which includes:
+LotteryWest has generously sponsored a Life Skills and Well-being program within StayWitch’s which included:

 Peer support workers to provide empathy, advocacy, and strengths-based support, stemming from a blend of lived experience and specialised knowledge relating to mental health, addiction and homelessness.